wp-plugins/quietly/readme.txt

 === Quietly ===
 Contributors: quietlyapp
-Tags: plugin, social, post, widget, admin, Quietly, list, lists, item, items, embed, slideshow, carousel, love, save, share, publishing, map, content
+Tags: plugin, social, post, widget, admin, Quietly, list, lists, item, items, embed, slideshow, media carousel, love, share, publishing, map, cards, article, content
 Requires at least: 3.6
-Tested up to: 4.1.1
+Tested up to: 4.2.2
-Stable tag: 2.1.0
+Stable tag: 2.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed Quietly content on your Wordpress site.
+Embed Quietly content on your WordPress site.

 == Description ==

-The Quietly WordPress plug-in allows you to quickly and easily embed your Quietly content (e.g. beautiful slideshows, maps, etc) into your WordPress website.
+The Quietly WordPress plug-in allows you to quickly and easily embed your Quietly content (e.g. slideshows, maps, media carousels, cards) into your WordPress website.

 <strong>Features</strong>

-* Engage your readers – increase the visual nature of your articles with a beautiful slideshow or map widget.
+* Engage your readers – increase the visual nature of your articles with a beautiful slideshow, interactive media carousel, list-based cards, or map widget.
 * Improve your workflow – quickly browse and select content from your Quietly account while writing your post.
 * Make further edits - modify or add to your existing content straight from within WordPress.
 * Customize with ease – easily insert the content or further customize it within your post editor before embedding.